Compstaff/eoas-announce/index.rst

-2017/Feb/06: Current Status -- systems up
+2017/Feb/25: Current Status -- email down
 -----------------------------------------

-* power back on at 11:43 am
+* 12:30pm The exchange mail server is offline

-* could be some instability as they bring the campus online
+* Charles is at the UDC working on it